 Risk: You may lose money up to the total loss of your investment due to Emerging Markets Risk and Sector Concentration Risk as described in the Main Risk Factors, KID and prospectus.

 A technology shift is simplifying access to space, shrinking the cost of reaching the stars.
-VanEck’s Space ETF tracks the progress of the innovative companies developing tomorrow’s equipment, disrupting established operators, shaping the commercial space age.
+The Fund tracks the progress of the innovative companies developing tomorrow’s equipment, disrupting established operators, shaping the commercial space age.

 1 Source: Haver Analytics Forecast.

-Among others, the VanEck Space ETF is focusing on the following five areas.
+Among others, VanEck's Space ETF is focusing on the following five areas.
 With an environmental, social and governance (ESG) filter, it avoids companies involved in making controversial weapons.

 As rockets become reusable and satellites smaller, investors are backing businesses made viable by falling costs.
 This comes at a time when demand for satellite-based internet data is soaring, other applications like space tourism are emerging and governments are keen to explore deep space.
 Venture capital investors, especially, are flocking in.